moneybutton/yours-channels/docs/hlc.md

-#Hash Locked Contracts (HLCs).
+# Hash Locked Contracts

-Below is an simple explanation of hash locked contracts.
-These are a simplified version of hash time locked contracts (HTLC).
-As far as I can tell they already guaranty that payments will be made to the right people eventually, but I'm not sure if there is room for timing attacks where a party withholds a pyment for extended amount of time.
+This is a simple explanation of hash locked contracts (HLCs).
+HLCs are a simplified version of the hash time locked contracts (HTLCs) that are used in the lightning network.

-An advantage of HLCs as opposed to HTLCs is that they do not require the receiver of a payment to be online when a payment is made.
+Their advantage of HLCs over a HTLCs is that they can be implemented using the features that are available in Bitcoin today.
+In addition they do not require the receiver of a payment to be online when a payment is made.

+As far as I can tell from the argument below HLCs guaranty that all payments will be made to the right people eventually. *However, I'm not sure if there is room for timing attacks where a party withholds a payment for extended amount of time.*

-We are assuming that all actors are malicious, but not idiots; that is they act in their own best interest and try to scam everybody else whenever possible.
+We are assuming that all actors are malicious and acting in their own best interest.
 However we assume that the payer actually want's to pay the payee.

-### An Example
+## An Example

 Lets say that Alice owes Dave 0.1.
 She wants to pay through a lighting network, but does not have a payment channel open to him.
-However, she can route through Carol and Bob:
+However, she can route through Bob and Carol:

     Alice -> Bob -> Carol -> Dave